UmarHassanMalik/Cloud-/Week 3 Day (5).md

 CloudWatch collects monitoring and operational data in the form of logs, metrics, and events, and visualizes it using automated dashboards so you can get a unified view of your AWS resources, applications, and services that run on AWS and on premises.

-We can vhe experience of your application end users and validate design choices through experimentation.
-Correlate your metrics and logs to better understand the health and performance of your resources.
-Create alarms based on metric value thresholds you specify, or alarm
+We can visualize the experience of our application end users and validate design choices through experimentation.
+Correlate our metrics and logs to better understand the health and performance of our resources.
+Create alarms based on metric value thresholds we specify, or alarm.